fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ![](../../images/0/10e.png)

 There we find the notes in [JSON](https://en.wikipedia.org/wiki/JSON) "raw data".
-By default, the browser is not too good at displaying JSON-data.
+By default, Chromium-based browsers are not too good at displaying JSON data.
 Plugins can be used to handle the formatting.
 Install, for example, [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) on Chrome, and reload the page.
 The data is now nicely formatted:

 ![](../../images/0/11e.png)